ywamjapan/ywamjapan.org/content/en/home/get-involved.md

 After the [Discipleship Training School]({{< ref "/dts/index.md" >}}), spend two or more years journeying alongside a community of people who desperately want to serve Jesus in Japan with their whole lives.

 Deepen your training for what God is leading you into.
 Learn by doing.
-Start something new Japan.
+Start something new in Japan.

 Feeling called to Japan?
 Consider coming to Japan either for a few weeks, a couple of years, or your whole life!